Lipatant/WorkshopDatapack2025Part1/README.md

 ![Moon Shoes](doc/MoonShoes.png)

-(yep, even the chestplate and the helmet was made using data-oriented items)
+(yep, even the chestplate and the helmet were made using data-oriented items)

 ## Let's Get The Party Started